-- Must be a freshman at time of application and during spring 2015 semester.
+- Must be a sophomore at time of application and during spring 2016 semester.
 Applicants are required to have documentation of completion of at least 9 credit hours of college coursework prior to applying.

-- Must plan to be enrolled full-time at a NC Community College during the award period with an anticipated graduation date in spring or fall 2016.
+- Must plan to be enrolled full-time at a NC Community College during the award period.

 - Must be enrolled in a STEM program of study or AAS transfer degree program.
 Students majoring in allied health fields are not eligible for the Community College STEM Scholarship program.